harahauk/linux-vm-tools/README.md

 The modifications made to the guests carries serious security risks.
 I do not condone exposing any guests changed by these scripts to public network-segments.

 ### Fedora
-Since Fedora ´43´ is being shipped without ´X11´ in favor of ´Wayland´ some serious re-design of this solution is needed for a working enchanced session. xrdp still seems to be working, but xvnc is proving harder to convince.
+Since Fedora `43` is being shipped without `X11` in favor of `Wayland` some serious re-design of this solution is needed for a working enchanced session. xrdp still seems to be working, but xvnc is proving harder to convince.
 For now I have no solution, will look into [WayVNC] and similar implementations.
 Since Fedora 42 is EOL in about three months no effort will be made to support Fedora on X11.